sanjayaben/disaster_response_tracker/README.md

 1. Read labelled text from csv files and process them to create a denormalised data structure.
 2. Train a classification model using the GridSearchCV and export the model
 3. Build a web application to utilize the model and visualize the data.

 The categories and the messages are available in two csv files which then needs to be read and merged in to a single data frame.
 The category string is further split into individual columns and reduced to 0 and 1 numerical values where 1 represents a correct labelling of the category.
 The dataframe is then saved to a SQLLite database for further analysis.

 The feature list is constructed from the messages. nltk wordtokenizer is used to tokenize the words and CountVectorizer and TfidfTransformer is used extract a numerical representation of the feature set.
 RandomForestClassifier is used for the classification and executed with the GridSearchCV create a pipeline.
 The performance of the model is analysed using the classification_report untility.

+The web application displays number of interesting graphs which shows the distribution of the categories.
+There is also a utility to type in a message and see how the message is categorised by the model.
+For some of the categories a link is available for an organisation of interest regarding the paticular category. **Note that only applicable categories will be listed and not all**

 ### File Descriptions
 1. 'data' directory contains the python script 'process_data.py' related to the ETL process.
 The csv files 'disaster_categories.csv' and 'disaster_messages.csv' would be the data inputs to the ETL process.
 The process data is written to the SQLLite db DisasterResponse.db
 2. 'models' directory contains the 'train_classifer.py' which would train the model.
 The resultant model would be written to the file 'classifier.pkl'